Theme

 What appears notable

-Based on the repository, what readers may want to notice is the combination of Instruct and Thinking variants, dedicated audio encoder design, timestamp-aware representation, audio QA, ASR, music understanding, and serving or fine-tuning paths.
+The repository is useful for checking the combination of Instruct and Thinking variants, dedicated audio encoder design, timestamp-aware representation, audio QA, ASR, music understanding, and serving or fine-tuning paths.

 Before using